goblimey/ntripcaster/README.md

 which causes errors in the calculated position.
 The base station and the rover are both GNSS receivers.
-The base station is fixed in one spot and knows its position precisely.
+The base station is fixed in one spot and knows its position very precisely.
 Its observations of the satellite signals can be used to work out the distortion of the signals and thus correct the errors.
 A rover within a few kilometres of a base station can use these corrections to calculate its position